msheridan1228/content-taxonomy/README.md

 7. Tag values available for each key should all describe the same aspect of an article
 * * User selects cut off points to create hierarchical taxonomy
 * * Cluster IDs are assigned to content

+* tag naming
+* * Want to implement a generalized base class in this file and extend it with different tag naming methods
+* * This code still needs significant refactoring and is not functional today.
+Leaving it here so you can see where I'm headed.

+Taxonomy Classification:
+* hierarchical classifier:
+* * This file contains code to train a classifier to predict the lowest (most granular) taxonomy topic and return the full topic tree
+* * This code still is a work in progress.
+Need to add taxonomy look up, as well as data splitting, model tuning and evaluation.

+Github copilot was used in refactoring my existing very old and messy code on this topic

 ## Agglomerative clustering using wards method
 <img width="805" height="408" alt="ward-linkage" src="https://github.com/user-attachments/assets/b740c45c-708c-4c35-af7d-de870a105f33" />